-Strategy and managing the corporate portfolio
+Strategy and managing the corporate portfolio and approval of trading statements

-- 1.4.17 The strategies for the shaping of the portfolio and direction of the Unilever Group and priorities in corporate resource allocation. - 1.4.18 The quarterly business performance reports and the annual results announcement so that, taken as a whole, they are fair, balanced and understandable. - 1.4.19 Unilever's entry (by means of direct investment into) or exit from any country.
+- 1.4.17 The strategies for the shaping of the portfolio and direction of the Unilever Group and priorities in corporate resource allocation. - 1.4.18 The half-year and full-year financial statements, and quarter 1 and quarter 3 trading statements, so that, taken as a whole, they are presented as fair, balanced and understandable. - 1.4.19 Unilever's entry (by means of direct investment into) or exit from any country.